marwinsteiner/pyfactor_model/README.md

 By completing this project, we aim to demonstrate the practical application of factor models in portfolio construction and showcase the power of Python in quantitative finance.

+## Quickstart

+If you just want to see the library in action, clone the repo and run main.py.
+You can adjust the benchmark you wish to use, so long as the data is available on Polygon.
+You can also specify which stocks you want to have in your portfolio.
+You can also specify whether you'd like to use a persistent or on-demand data download.
+Persistent data download is recommended because you request the time series only once from the API and store the data locally.
+However, if you are constrained storage-wise and have no problem requesting data from the API again each time you run main, then you use on-demand mode.